 Determine if a non-attorney representative is eligible for direct payment.
 (See GN 03940.020E.1. for this and related procedures.)

 Withhold 25 percent of past-due benefits if the representative is eligible for direct payment.

 Request an incomplete notice, using the “neutral” language paragraphs regarding representative's fees (see GN 03940.075, paragraphs C., D., and E.).

 If the decision maker is an AAJ, prepare a memorandum to the Deputy Chair, Appeals Council.
 (See GN 03940.090G - Exhibit 6, “Memorandum to Deputy Chair, Appeals Council - Fee Agreement Approved Incorrectly - Appeals Council Review Level.”).
-Fax the memo with a copy of the AAJ's decision, the appointment(s) of representative(s), the fee agreement, the order approving the fee agreement, and any relevant documents, to: Office of Disability Adjudication and Review
+Fax the memo with a copy of the AAJ's decision, the appointment(s) of representative(s), the fee agreement, the order approving the fee agreement, and any relevant documents, to: Office of Analytics, Review, and Oversight

 Office of Appellate Operations

 Attorney Fee Branch, Suite 805